 The Financial Literacy Program partners with University 100, CSUN Faculty, and Student Clubs/Orgs to offer presentations designed to empower students and assist them in making informed financial decisions.
 Below are some examples of financial literacy topics.
 As a service to our campus community, our Financial Literacy Program staff is available to come to your classes for a presentation.

-Students will learn how to understand the fine print on credit card applications, make the best decisions when shopping for a credit card and become responsible credit card users.
+Students will learn how to understand the fine print on credit card applications, and become responsible credit card users.
+The will also learn the basics behind credit reports and scores, what impacts credit history, and how to maintain good credit.

 For additional information or presentation requests please contact: